ECAST-TEC/OOP-Projects/README.md

 5. A [Productivity Companion Application](https://github.com/Despicable-Us/Productivity-Companion)

 For Now we were only able to collect these projects.
 Soon more will be added.
 Be sure to check it out.

-Learning Conecept of OOP in Python If Yes [Check this out](https://github.com/Strange18/Comparing-python-and-Cpp.git)